GHS Is Here

 On March 26, 2012 OSHA published in the Federal Register a final rule revising the Hazard Communication Standard (HCS) to align with GHS.
 This was the culmination of decades worth of work by OSHA to help develop the Globally Harmonized System and make it a reality in the U.S.

-Changes the HCS to align with GHS will affect over 43 million workers in over 5 million workplaces.
-Major changes to the HCS will center on:
+Changes to the HCS to align with GHS are affecting over 43 million workers in over 5 million workplaces.
+Major changes to the HCS centered on:

 - Hazard classification

 Costs to businesses have been greatest in these areas: